Safe and Ready to Serve You

 The newborns are rooming in with the moms as much as possible.
 All of the procedures–whether it’s medication administration or baths - are done at the bedside with the mom in the room.
 The babies do need a hearing test before they leave the hospital and that is done in the nursery, which is only accessible by doctors and nurses to further protect any newborns in the nursery.
 In addition, all caregivers are always masked and wear appropriate PPE.
 We also do our best to discharge mom and baby home as soon as possible.

 Because of our limited visitor policy, we have fewer family and friends able to visit mom and new baby.
 In lieu of an in-person visit, we encourage all families and friends to engage in virtual visits.
 If a patient does not have a phone or device, we have a tablet device that we can provide for virtual visits.
 Also, it’s a good idea to keep the virtual visits going even once you get home.
 Limiting home visitors is a good plan to protect mom, new baby and the rest of the family from unnecessary exposure.
 If you do have visitors, encourage masking, hand hygiene and limit their visiting time.

-Unfortunately, the in-person virtual tours have been suspended for the health and safety of our patients and employees, but we are excited to provide a new, virtual tour - coming soon!
-In addition, all childbirth classes are moving to a virtual platform.
-For more information, please visit mauihealth.org/maternity.
+Unfortunately, the in-person virtual tours have been suspended for the health and safety of our patients and employees, but we are excited to provide a new, virtual tour!
+In addition, all childbirth classes are moving to a virtual platform (coming soon!).
+For more information and to watch the virtual tour, please visit mauihealth.org/maternity.